Read the Lime Tree Counseling Blog

 How to Deal With the Politically Stressful Climate

-by Genevieve Kim, MA, LMFT Since the months leading up to the election, it seems like everything has been made a political issue.
-Not only did we watch the presidential debates, but if you’ve been active on social media, you’ve probably witnessed highly contentious...
+Since the months leading up to the election, it seems like everything has been made a political issue.
+Not only did we watch the presidential debates, but if you’ve been active on social media, you’ve probably witnessed highly contentious arguments that feel like...

 Got ADHD on the Mind?
 4 Tips to Help.